Ivo Samkalden

+Biography

-Samkalden applied at the Leiden University in June 1930 majoring in Law and obtaining a Bachelor of Laws degree in July 1932 before graduating with a Master of Laws degree on 31 January 1936 and worked as a researcher at the Leiden University and later got a doctorate as an Doctor of Law on 11 March 1938.
+Samkalden applied at the Leiden University in June 1930 majoring in Law and obtaining a Bachelor of Laws degree in July 1932 before graduating with a Master of Laws degree on 31 January 1936 and worked as a researcher at the Leiden University and later got a doctorate as a Doctor of Law on 11 March 1938.
 Samkalden worked as a civil servant for the Ministry of Colonial Affairs in Batavia in the Dutch East Indies from September 1938 until April 1942.
 In April 1942 Samkalden was arrested and detained in the Japanese internment camp Batu Lintang.
 Samkalden was transferred to the five different internment camps during the Japanese occupation and was detained until September 1945.
 Following the end of World War II Samkalden moved to Surabaya but was arrested during the Indonesian National Revolution.
 Samkalden was released on 13 November 1945 and moved back to the Netherlands and worked as civil servant for the Ministry of Justice from September 1946 until June 1947.
 Samkalden worked as a researcher and associate professor of Constitutional law at the Leiden University June 1947 until February 1948.
 Samkalden worked as a civil servant for the Ministry of Agriculture, Fisheries and Food Supplies as Director-General of the department for Legal Affairs from February 1948 until May 1952 and worked as a professor of Agricultural law at the Wageningen Agricultural College from May 1952 until October 1956.
 Samkalden served on the Provincial-Council of Gelderland from July 1954 until October 1956.